 > The Residence.
 One of the best house reefs I’ve seen and perfectly located for superior scuba diving.

 > The St Regis.
-The epitome of luxury, a great choice for special occasions or honeymoons.
+Another top notch super luxurious hotel with phenomenal service, a great choice for special occasions.

 > The Westin.
 A tiny island with a focus on wellness, perfect for if you’re looking for that “castaway” experience.